 - Operates at low speed with a reliable motor – Weak machines with lower power output often have to run at very high rpm (revolutions per minute).
-These high-speed machines tend to be very noisy (hard not to wake up the entire house during early morning juicing).
-And if you have a juicer with not enough reliable power, when feeding produce into the juicer, the rpm could significantly drop resulting in potential jams and juicer stoppage.
-Some high-quality wheatgrass juicers don’t use a motor at all.
-Instead, these juicers take advantage of human energy to keep the cost low and still produce excellent results.
+These high-speed machines tend to be very noisy.
+If your juicer lacks reliable power, feeding produce into the juicer can jam and shut down the juicer because of a drop in the rpm.
+(Some high-quality wheatgrass juicers don’t use a motor at all.
+Instead, these juicers take advantage of human energy to keep the cost low and still produce excellent results.)

 - Incorporates auto-feed mechanism – To help the entire juicing process flow more efficiently, finding a juicer with some sort of auto-feed capability is a must.
-Instead of having to use a great deal of pressure pushing ingredients into the juicing device, an auto-feed mechanism helps pull the ingredients into the device for more efficient extraction.
-This can also help you save prep time as well because you won’t have to pre-cut everything up into super small morsels prior to juicing.
-On the other hand, if all you need is a simple inexpensive wheatgrass juicer, the requirement for an auto-feed mechanism is not a necessity.
+Instead of having to force ingredients into the juicing device, an auto-feed mechanism helps pull the ingredients into the device for more efficient extraction.
+This also helps save prep time because you don’t have to pre-cut everything up into smaller chunks.

-- Is EASY to use and clean – When you’re pressed for time and are trying to be as efficient as possible, you need to be able to clean up quickly.
-Don’t overlook this key factor.
+- Is easy to use and clean – A rapid, simple cleanup is a must.
 Look for a juicer with as few pieces as possible and one that ejects the pulp.
-The more parts you have that require cleaning, and the more pulp you have to scoop out of the juicer, the more time it will take you to clean up.
-With a higher-end multipurpose juicer, make sure the majority of juicer parts are dishwasher safe as well.
-Since less expensive wheatgrass juicers tend to have so few parts and can quickly be cleaned by hand, it may not make as much sense to even bother with a dishwasher.
+The more parts you have that require cleaning and the more pulp you have to scoop out of the juicer, the more time it will take you to clean up.
+With a higher-end multipurpose juicer, make sure most of the juicer parts are dishwasher safe.

-- Provides flexibility by juicing different types of ingredients – Since we’re focused on vegetable juicing, that’s the number one priority in finding the best juicer.
-However, if you can find a reasonably priced juicer that will handle all types of juicing chores (fruits, etc), all the better.
-But if you’re only interested in juicing wheatgrass and leafy green vegetables, look for one that is designed to effectively juice wheatgrass, spinach, kale, and most other leafy greens.
-You can save some money if that’s your juicing focus.
+- Provides flexibility by juicing different types of ingredients – Your best juicer is one that can handle a wide variety of vegetables and fruits.
+If you’re only interested in juicing wheatgrass and leafy green vegetables, look for one that is designed to effectively juice wheatgrass, spinach, kale and most other leafy greens.
+You can save some money if that’s your primary juicing focus.

-With all of these factors in mind, I’ve saved you valuable research time by finding two incredible juicers… both which I personally recommend to family and friends alike.
+With all of these factors in mind, I’ve found two juicers that fit the bill perfectly… both of which I personally recommend to family and friends.

 How This Multipurpose Juicer Stands ‘Apart’ from the Rest